A Deep Unrolling Model with Hybrid Optimization Structure for Hyperspectral Image Deconvolution: Related Work

-On the other hand, deep learning techniques employed as black-box solutions \cite{8557110} lack interpretability and require vast amounts of data to perform well.
+On the other hand, deep learning techniques applied to hyperspectral imaging (HSI) problems often function as black-box solutions \cite{8557110}.
+These methods typically lack interpretability and demand large volumes of data to achieve optimal performance.
 Furthermore, they face generalization issues \cite{Rasti_review, magazine}.
-Recent state-of-the-art plug-and-play approaches \cite{sos_pnp,wang_main} attempt to merely combine the strengths of both paradigms by plugging a learned neural network prior into the iterative solutions derived from an optimization-based methodology.
-However, these methods still face challenges, such as a high computational burden, manual hyperparameter selection, and the necessity for large number of iterations, as the learnable prior is optimized in some pre-processing stage and independently from the optimization problem at hand. \textit{Thus, designing an efficient end-to-end model with the flexibility of the optimization based methods is actually the (open) problem that is tackled in this paper.}
+Recent SOTA plug-and-play approaches \cite{sos_pnp, wang_main} aim to combine the strengths of both paradigms—optimization-based methods and deep learning—by incorporating a learned neural network prior into the iterative optimization processes.
+However, these methods still face challenges, such as the necessity for large number of iterations, as the learnable prior is optimized independently from the problem at hand.

-To fill this gap, the proposed DEQ method is able to fully integrate the merits of the optimization-based methods and the deep learning techniques.
-The derived method establishes a cost function for hyperspectral deblurring, integrating a neural network and a data fidelity term within the deep equilibrium paradigm.
-This innovative strategy offers adaptability, restoration performance, and computational efficiency while retaining a clear understanding of the underlying processes.

-In this work, the focus is on non-blind HSI deconvolution, i.e., we assume that the blurring kernel is known beforehand.
-Non-blind HSI deconvolution is, in fact, an area of significant research activity, as highlighted in various recent studies \cite{sos_pnp, Rasti_review}.
+The resulting method, so-called DeepMix, combines the merits of the optimization-based methods and the deep learning techniques.
+The method offers increased restoration performance, and computational efficiency while retaining a clear understanding of the underlying processes.
+In this work, the focus is on non-blind HSI deconvolution, which is, in fact, an area of significant research activity, as mentioned in recent studies \cite{sos_pnp, Rasti_review, myIcassp}.
 Furthermore, it should be highlighted that the proposed approach exhibits significant restoration performance even in the case where the blurring kernel is not accurately known.
-In more detail, as shown in the experimental results presented in Section \ref{gener}, our method shows notable generalization capabilities in this setting.
-Thus, the proposed DEQ model can be a valuable tool also in blind deconvolution scenarios where the blurring kernel can be roughly approximated using some suitable identification method.
+In more detail, as shown in the experimental results presented in Section \ref{gener} and \ref{real-world}, our method shows promising generalization capabilities in this setting.